Kong/docs.konghq.com/app/_src/gateway-operator/guides/autoscaling-workloads/prometheus.md

       control-plane: controller-manager ' | kubectl apply -f -
 ```

-After applying the above manifest you can check one of the metrics that's exposed by {{ site.kgo_product_name }}
+After applying the above manifest you can check one of the metrics exposed by {{ site.kgo_product_name }}
 to verify that the scrape config has been applied.

-You should be able to access the UI using a port-forward like this:
+To access the Prometheus UI, create a port-forward and visit <http://localhost:9090>

 ```bash
 kubectl port-forward service/prometheus-kube-prometheus-prometheus 9090:9090 -n prometheus